Shawcha20/pythonAppDevelopment/README.md

+I used spyder for my editing software and python library 13.3

-# 1st project was calculator
+# 1st project  calculator